ch1n4x4/Cloud-Threat-Detection-and-Automated-Response-with-Microsoft-Sentinel/README.md

 *   **Verify Ingestion First:** Running simple queries (like `take 10`) before building complex analytics saves time.
 An analytics rule built on an empty table will silently fail.
 *   **Test the Whole Chain:** A rule firing and a playbook running in isolation do not guarantee they work together.
 End-to-end testing is critical.
 *   **Naming Conventions:** Placing all assets in a single, properly named resource group made the project highly trackable.

+For a detailed breakdown of the engagement and original documentation, please reference the project file: <a href="https://drive.google.com/file/d/1Fnv_GgqXHQJqW_Nh8fuUUOC8OEJrlDip/view?usp=drive_link" target="_blank">Full Step by Step Documentation</a>.